Jahazielvaz/ultimate-git-branching-practice/david-mahler-training/NOTES.md

 - Getting out of the git log scrollable less program:
   * q : This is how you quit the scrollable bash
   * h : Help

+- Looking at the master branching graph:
+  * git log --all --decorate --online --graph